rafaelrpinto/aws-lambda-stateful-express-boilerplate/README.md

 ### Running locally

-Start a local DynamoDB as [described here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) and run:
+Start a local DynamoDB or nport **8000** as [described here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) and run:

 `yarn start`

-Then access the app on [https://localhost:8443](https://localhost:8443).
+Then access the application on [https://localhost:8443](https://localhost:8443).

 ### Deploying to AWS